Motion Optimized Recording (MORe) ExaminedBy John Honovich, Published Nov 21, 2009, 07:00pm EST

 As an example of MORe's practical value, TimeSight cites liability claims from slip and fall accidents.
-Review TimeSight's MORe whitepaper that includes a useful chart on statute of limitations for filing personal injury claims (ranges from 1 to 6 years with 2 years being the most common).
+Review TimeSight's MORe whitepaper [link no longer available] that includes a useful chart on statute of limitations for filing personal injury claims (ranges from 1 to 6 years with 2 years being the most common).

 Common Traditional Feature, Issues with IP Cameras

 Increasing image quality when motion is detected is a common traditional DVR feature.
 It is also relatively easy to implement when the encoder card is integrated into the recorder.
 However, with IP cameras, since the camera encodes the video independently of the recorder, this is difficult to do.
 As such, VMS software generally does not offer this feature.
 TimeSight can do this because it can transcode/re-encode all video it receives (from IP or analog cameras).

 As stated in TimeSight's whitepaper, the fear of personal liability claims are a niche problem.
 Important for those that face it (retailers, for instance) but rarely a major concern to most video surveillance users.

 Back to Top